-Phonic phases are the way the Letters and Sounds Programme is broken down to teach sounds in a certain order.
+Phonic phases are the way the Smart Kids Letters and Sounds Programme is broken down to teach sounds in a certain order.
 At the same time whole words that cannot be broken down easily, are taught to the children.

 Phase One (Nursery/ Reception) Activities are divided into seven aspects, including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds and finally oral blending and segmenting.
 Phase Two (Reception) up to 6 weeks Learning 19 letters of the alphabet and one sound for each.
 Blending sounds together to make words.
 Segmenting words into their separate sounds.
 Beginning to read simple captions.
+Learning 12 common exception words (words that cannot be phonetically decoded).
 Phase Three (Reception) up to 12 weeks The remaining 7 letters of the alphabet, one sound for each.
 Graphemes such as ch, oo, th representing the remaining phonemes not covered by single letters.
 Reading captions, sentences and questions.
 On completion of this phase, children will have learnt the "simple code", i.e. one grapheme for each phoneme in the English language.
+This phase also includes 14 common exception words.
 Phase Four (Reception) 4 to 6 weeks No new grapheme-phoneme correspondences are taught in this phase.
 Children learn to blend and segment longer words with adjacent consonants, e.g. swim, clap, jump.
+Learning an additional 15 common exception words.
 Phase Five (Throughout Year 1) This phase moves on to the "complex code".
 Children learn more graphemes for the phonemes which they already know, plus different ways of pronouncing the graphemes they already know.
+This phase includes 40 new common exception words.
 Phase Six (Throughout Year 2 and beyond) Working on spelling, including prefixes and suffixes, doubling and dropping letters etc. Addressing any gaps.

-Common exception words (looking words)
+Common exception words (Tricky words)